MahiroDev091/MASS-FACEBOOK-REPORT-TOOL/README.md

 # MASS-FACEBOOK-REPORT-TOOL
-Automated FB reporting tool that can submit unlimited report at the same time.
+💫Automated FB reporting tool that can submit unlimited report at the same time.

 - Android support only
 - Only work on termux